Flatorb/fxhello-api/apiary.md

 Returns the full list of notes

 + Parameters
-    + type: (integer, optional) - Type id of the notes if filtration is required
+    + type: (integer, optional) - Type of the notes if filtration is required
+    + typeid: (string, optional) - Type ID of the notes if filtration is required

 + Request (application/json)
     + Headers